How to dispute a fine

 A court imposed fine is a fine that is ordered during sentencing at a court.
 This is normally ordered by a judge and may include reparation, where you are sentenced to pay money to the victim of a crime.
 An example of this would be a fine for Disorderly Behaviour.

-If you are not sure what type of fine you have, you can contact us through e-mail or call us on 0800 4 FINES.
+If you are not sure what type of fine you have, you can complete our e-mail query form or call us on 0800 4 FINES.

 When your fine is still an infringement, before it comes to court, you have the opportunity to dispute it.
 An infringement is generally sent to court 56 days after the date that the offence took place, if your infringement is before that date, then you need to contact the issuer to dispute.
 Once it reaches us and becomes a fine, it is generally too late to dispute it.
 However, there are some grounds where you can dispute.